 - With the AT&T Wireless and HBO Max bundle, you'll get unlimited data, talk, text, and unlimited hours of watching HBO Max for $50/month per line.

 - The T-Mobile and Netflix bundle is perfect for anyone.
-We like how we can get one of the best cell phone plans with the Magenta MAX ($70/month) and get the Standard Netflix plan included with our service ($15.50/month).
+We like how we can get one of our favorite plans with the Magenta MAX ($85/month) and get the Standard Netflix plan included with our service ($15.50/month).